maixnor/wu-quartz/content/semester 3/Difference ESRS vs IFRS SDS.md

 		- [[Double Materiality]]
 		- social standards
 - Substituatibility
-	- if a company applies one of them also providing the other it is easy
+	- if a company applies one of them also providing the other should be easy
 	- if you already publish information on either - the other is not far off
 - Value Chain Compatibility
 	- a company reporting in [[IFRS SDS]] should not have a hard time giving information to a company reporting with [[ESRS]] and vice versa to support trans-supranational trade